Why follow ADA Guidelines?

 1. Private Residential Housing

 Private Residential Housing is not covered by the Americans with Disabilities Act.
 However, this doesn’t mean that you are not required to adhere to any ADA Guidelines.
-It’s important to take note that it can affect some multi-family apartment projects.
+It’s important to take note that it can affect some multi-family apartment projects, making it important for your signs to be ADA compliant.
 For example:

-- Public accommodations in residential buildings.
-For example: a club house, gym or swimming pool.
+- Public accommodations in residential buildings such as clubhouses, gyms, or swimming pools

 2. ADA Guidelines for Multi-Family compared to Commercial

-In terms of financial responsibility, the landlord bears responsibility for any accommodations built for disable tenants.
-Along with modifications made to the public areas.
-However, for any requested modifications to an existing unit the tenant is responsible.
-This usually doesn’t refer to signage, but is good to know for overall construction.
+In terms of financial responsibility, the landlord bears responsibility for any accommodations built for tenants with disabilities.
+Any requested modifications to an existing unit the tenant is responsible for.
+This usually doesn’t refer to signage but is good to know for overall construction.

 3. ADA Guidelines when renovating

-If you are renovating an existing building that is not ADA Compliant.
-Make sure to take a close look at the following features that are not sign related.
-Firstly, doorways, hallways, restrooms and handrails.
-Secondly, parking spaces and elevators.
-This is not a complete list but a good starting point.
+If you are renovating an existing building that is not ADA Compliant, make sure to take a close look at the following features that are unrelated to signs.
+Be sure to inspect the following: doorways, hallways, restrooms, handrails, parking spaces, elevators, and more.

 Moving on to the signage, which must be fabricated and installed according to the ADA Guidelines.
 Read more about: ADA Signs for Multi-Family Housing that Are Compliant to Pass Your Inspection here.

-We hope the above has provided you with information on why & how to follow ADA Guidelines.
-Multi-Family Housing is treated different then commercial when it comes down to the Americans with Disabilities Act.
-Are you curious how to incorporate branding & design into ADA Compliant Room Signs?
+We hope the above has provided you with information on why and how to follow ADA Guidelines.
+Multi-Family Housing is treated differently than commercial when it comes down to the Americans with Disabilities Act.
+Are you curious how to incorporate branding and design into ADA compliant room signs?
 Or do you have any more questions about this topic?
 Give us a call or contact us via our contact form.